Healing Transitions - Men's Campus Philosophy

 Feedback from former clients is varied.
-On the positive end, Jesse, a five-star reviewer, told Rehabs.com that among the Healing Transitions’ strong suits is its community process, which is a peer-based model, not a medical model.
+On the positive end, Jesse, a five-star reviewer, told Rehabs.com that a strength was the facility's community process, non-medical model.
 Another plus was the free treatment: “The Healing place is a peer based recovery program and is free of charge.
 It takes a lot of work but so does addiction… It's a program not for those that want it but for those that are wiling to do the work.”
 Another alum, who gave four stars out of five to the major categories of overall effectiveness, accommodations and meals, agreed: "Community was a strength. it was affective and fun.”

 WHAT FRIENDS & FAMILY SAY

 An anonymous Rehabs.com reviewer offered mixed feedback: "This place is free and if you want to get threw it with tough love then this is your place.
 But every morning you get up and are made to walk to your a.a. or n.a. classes threw a drug riddled neighborhood," a loved one wrote in a mixed review.